NicolasNeubauer/noobhour_modules/README.md

 The original motivation for this module was to pass on a signal if gate is on, but have it fall back to a definable baseline, not just 0, when it's off, hence its name.
-The ways the two signals can be shaped are the same for bott; the only difference is when they are returned.
+The ways the two signals can be shaped are the same for both; the only difference is when they are returned.

 Both High and Low are computed as their respective input * att + abs.
 If no input is given, this lets you dial in a constant value via abs